osism/ansible-collection-services/roles/wireguard/README.rst

 .. zuul:rolevar:: wireguard_client_address
    :default: 192.168.48.4/24

-An address which you give yourself in the VPN.
+The client address in the VPN.

 .. zuul:rolevar:: wireguard_allowed_client_ips
    :default: 192.168.16.0/20, 192.168.48.0/20, 192.168.96.0/20, 192.168.112.0/20

 Addresses which should be routed through the VPN.

-**Default variables for the server.conf.j2 file**

 .. zuul:rolevar:: wireguard_server_address
    :default: 192.168.48.5/20